Westminster-Astronomical-Society/resources_for_astronomers/resources_for_astronomers/CDS_SIMBAD.md

 The Table Access Protocol (TAP) is an access protocol used across many sites to access astronomical data.
 TAP queries are written in the Astronomical Data Query Language (ADQL) which is a superset of SQL.
-Those who have some experience with SQL should find it familiar others will most likely not.
+Those who have some experience with SQL should find it familiar others would most likely prefer alternate interfaces such as astroquery.

 See the [SIMBAD ADQL guide](http://simbad.cds.unistra.fr/simbad/tap/help/adqlHelp.html) for more information.